Bonelli's eagle: Taxonomy

-The Bonelli's eagle was described in 1822 by French ornithologist Louis Jean Pierre Vieillot.
-The common name Bonelli's eagle is for the collector of the type specimen, Franco Andrea Bonelli.
-Bonelli's eagle is a member of the Aquilinae or booted eagles, a monophyletic subfamily of the accipitrid family.
-At least 38 species are currently housed in the subfamily, all with signature well-feathered tarsi.
-The African hawk-eagle (Aquila spilogaster) was once lumped with the Bonelli's eagle, with most accounts until about the 1990s listing the species as monotypical.
+Bonelli's eagle was described in 1822 by Louis Pierre Vieillot.

+It is a member of the Aquilinae or booted eagles, a monophyletic subfamily of the accipitrid family.
+At least 38 species are currently part of this subfamily, all with signature well-feathered tarsi.
+The African hawk-eagle (Aquila spilogaster) was once lumped with Bonelli's eagle, with most accounts until about the 1990s listing the species as monotypical.
 However, several morphological differences between the two species, life history discrepancies and their considerably allopatric distribution lead them to being considered separate species.
-Despite the differences between the Bonelli's eagle and the African hawk-eagle the two species are visibly similar and are still considered sister species.
+Despite the differences between Bonelli's eagle and the African hawk-eagle, the two species are visibly similar and are still considered to form a species complex.
 However, genetic studies have indicated that they are not closely related relative to other species pairs of the booted eagle subfamily.

-Recent DNA research resulted in the two species being moved, in 2014, to the genus Aquila from Hieraaetus, along with another dissimilar species, the Cassin's hawk-eagle (Aquila africana).
-More specifically and surprisingly, Bonelli's, African hawk- and Cassin's hawk-eagles were found to be genetically closely related to the golden eagle (Aquila chrysaetos) species complex, which also includes Verreaux's eagle (Aquila verreauxii), Gurney's eagle (Aquila gurneyi) and wedge-tailed eagle (Aquila audax).
-These species are all conspicuously larger than the Bonelli's and African hawk-eagles with differing proportions to their wings, tail and legs (in adaptation to their open country habits) and much darker coloured plumages.
-Furthermore, the four other traditional members of the genus Aquila have been revealed to be a separate species complex despite showing superficial similarity to the golden eagle group, i.e. being relatively large and long winged with usually dark coloring.
+DNA research resulted in the two species being moved from the genus Hieraaetus to Aquila, along with another dissimilar species, the Cassin's hawk-eagle (Aquila africana).
+Bonelli's, African hawk- and Cassin's hawk-eagles were found to be genetically closely related to the golden eagle (Aquila chrysaetos) species complex, which also includes Verreaux's eagle (Aquila verreauxii), Gurney's eagle (Aquila gurneyi) and wedge-tailed eagle (Aquila audax).
+These species are all conspicuously larger than Bonelli's and African hawk-eagles with differing proportions to their wings, tail and legs (in adaptation to their open country habits) and much darker coloured plumages.
+Furthermore, the four other traditional members of the genus Aquila have been revealed to be a separate species complex despite showing superficial similarity to the golden eagle group, i.e. being relatively large and long winged with usually dark colouring.

 Beyond the nominate subspecies of Bonelli's eagle, which is found throughout its range in Eurasia, a second subspecies dwells in the Lesser Sunda Islands, A. f. renschi.
 The latter race is linearly smaller, and compared to other Bonelli's eagles tends to have more strikingly barred remiges and tail, the belly, thighs and crissum more boldly marked.
 At one time, its restricted and very isolated range have caused authors to suggest A. f. renschi may be a full species but recent studies have indicated that it is not genetically distinct enough to be considered a separate species.
 Furthermore, the most recent analysis couldn't rule out early introductions (possibly by ancient falconers) at least playing a part in the species presence in the Lesser Sundas, as some other established wild birds on those islands are certain to have reached there by early human introductions.